agarnitin86/agarnitin86.github.io/_posts/2019-11-23-coreference-resolution.markdown

 **Problem statement**

-Givent the document, anaphora, and two antecedents or precedents, resolve, which of the two antecedents/precedents does the anaphora refer to.
+Given the document, anaphora, and two antecedents or precedents, resolve, which of the two antecedents/precedents does the anaphora refer to.

 **Solution approach**
 Here, we try to use BERT to solve the above mentioned probelm.
 The problem is formulated as a binary classification problem with two antecedents/precedents being the two classes.